The client: Graceworks Lutheran Services Vista Place

 The challenge: Aging building “impossible” to reposition

-Graceworks had been told by other real estate consultants that repositioning the aging building would be impossible due to structural engineering concerns and challenges of working vertically.
-Bond holders were worried that the project would not be financially feasible, further halting the process.
-Graceworks engaged Plante Moran Living Forward™ (PMLF) as a development advisor to help the organization envision the solution.
+Graceworks had been told by other real estate consultants that repositioning the aging building would be impossible due to structural engineering concerns and the challenges of working vertically.
+Bondholders were worried that the building would never be a product the consumer wanted to pay market rates to live in and would continue to be a financial drag on the organization.
+Graceworks engaged Plante Moran Living Forward™️️️ (PMLF) as a development advisor to help the organization envision the solution.

 The solution: Creative solutions based on data-driven insights